yavorysynka/zotero-better-bibtex/Installation.md

 ---
 # Installation

-After installation, the plugin will auto-update to newer releases.
-Install by downloading the [latest version](https://github.com/retorquere/zotero-better-bibtex/releases/latest).
+After the initial installation, the plugin will auto-update to newer releases, so you should need to perform the process described here only once.
+Install by downloading the [latest XPI file](https://github.com/retorquere/zotero-better-bibtex/releases/latest).
 If you are not prompted with a Firefox installation dialog then double-click the downloaded xpi; Firefox ought to start and present you with the installation dialog.

 For standalone Zotero, do the following: